ItsFadinG/ItsFadinG.github.io/_posts/2026-02-14-Red-Team-Operator-CRTO-Commands-CheatSheet.md

 ## **Introduction**

 Peace be upon all of you.
-I recently completed the Red Team Operator course (CRTO) from Zero-Point Security, created by Daniel Duggan, and honestly, I truly loved this certificate content.
+I recently completed the Red Team Operator course (CRTO) from Zero-Point Security, created by Daniel Duggan, and honestly, I truly loved the whole experience.
 The course is extremely well-structured, very informative, and clearly designed with a focus on the OPSEC considerations behind every step.
 Most of the material is delivered in written format, which I personally found excellent for deep understanding and note-taking, and each module is followed by video walkthroughs for the lab solutions.

 The exam itself was very challenging at least for me — I failed my first two attempts.
 But Alhamdulillah, on the third attempt, I finally passed with full points.
 It was a tough journey, but definitely worth it.